Are you ready to land more business?

 It sounds obvious but only by testing and tracking results can you learn what is and is not working.
 A great way of achieving this is through testing the work first on others within your own company, then when the work is ready to continue testing.
 If you decide to do any AB testing you need to ensure the differences are few, otherwise identifying what is and is not working is impossible.
 Remember your Conversion Rate Optimisation (CRO) too.

-So – writing, designing and building landing pages is quite a complex and time-consuming task.
-But the results can deliver you greater campaign results and, crucially, a greater return on investment.
+Writing, designing and building landing pages is quite a complex and time-consuming task.
+But the results of strong landing page design can deliver you better campaign results and, crucially, a greater Return On Investment (ROI).